searxng/searxng/docs/admin/installation-nginx.rst

 point and the `Getting Started wiki`_ is always a good resource *to keep in the pocket*.

-Depending on what your SearXNG installation is listen, you need a http or socket communication to upstream.
+Depending on what your SearXNG installation is listening on, you need a http or socket communication to upstream.

 .. tabs::